 Where a child may have suffered significant harm the school will also submit a referral to Children's Social Care.

 Detailed and accurate records will be made to include decisions, actions taken, and reasons for these.
-All records will be retained securely.
+All records will be retained securely (within CPOMS and a locked filing cabinet in the HT office at KS1)

 Initial Action